Governing and curating data (Watson Knowledge Catalog)

 Data Stewards and Data Quality Analysts can govern data assets in catalogs by using governance artifacts in these ways:

 - Protect sensitive information from unauthorized access by creating policies and data protection rules that deny access or mask data values in data assets.
 Policies and data protection rules apply to all catalogs that have data protection enabled.

 - Describe data to catalog users by associating classifications, data classes, business terms, and governance rules with data assets to help catalog users understand the data.

 - Identify data for other governance artifacts.
 Classifications, data classes, and business terms can identify the data to protect in data protection rules.
 Reference data sets help match data classes to data columns, as well as manage standards for data consistency and quality.

 Administrators can configure workflows for governance artifacts to require explicit approvals for new or updated artifacts.

 Curate data assets

-To curate data, open the main menu and choose Organize and then Curation or Data quality.
+To curate data, open the main menu and choose Governance and then Data discovery or Data quality.